-Well, not for the faint-hearted, frittula dates back to the 15th century and is probably the most mysterious Palermo street food out there.
+Not for the faint-hearted, frittula dates back to the 15th century and is probably the most mysterious Palermo street food out there.

-In fact, you are consuming the slaughterhouse waste of a calf’s carcass, including ground bone, cartilage and scraps of meat not fit to be sold.
+In fact, what you are consuming is the slaughterhouse waste of a calf’s carcass, including ground bone, cartilage and scraps of meat not fit to be sold.

 As we finished licking the grease off our fingers, Marco gestured for us to follow him into the cobbled streets of Capo Market, where we’d find our next bite to eat.

-Children as young as 10 will zip by on mopeds, handsome stray dogs will meander lazily by, and the smells of fresh fish, greasy fried goodness and exotic vegetables are only punctuated by the sounds of the vendors yelling and singing, an Arab tradition that has survived the last 10 centuries.
+Children as young as 10 zip by on mopeds, stray dogs meander lazily by, and the smells of fresh fish, greasy fried goodness, and exotic vegetables are only punctuated by the sounds of the vendors yelling and singing, an Arab tradition that has survived the last 10 centuries.

-I think that this massively downplays the Palermo market experience, where 3 foot long zucchinis sit alongside 50 different types of tomato and the famous bread made using a secret recipe and cooked in a wood oven in Monreale, a hilltop village above Palermo.
+I think that this massively downplays the Palermo market experience, where 3 foot long courgettes sit alongside countless different types of tomato, and the bread made using a secret recipe and cooked in a wood oven in Monreale, a hilltop village above Palermo.

 We passed by a fishmonger’s and Marco beckoned us over to a shady spot by the side of the stall to explain the art of food shopping in the Palermo markets to us.